Asymmetric GANs for Image-to-Image Translation: Related Work

 \section{Related Work}

-\textbf{Generative Adversarial Networks (GANs)} \cite{goodfellow2014generative} are generative models, which have achieved promising results on different generative tasks, e.g., image generation~\cite{karras2019style,brock2018large,guo2019auto}.
+\textbf{Generative Adversarial Networks (GANs)} \cite{goodfellow2014generative} are generative models, which have achieved promising results on different generative tasks such as image generation.
 Moreover, to generate images controlled by users, Mirza et al.~\cite{mirza2014conditional} propose Conditional GANs (CGANs), which use a conditional information to guide the image generation process.
-Extra conditional guidance information can be category labels~\cite{choi2017stargan,tang2019expression}, object keypoints~\cite{ma2017pose,tang2019cycle,yan2018structure}, human skeletons~\cite{tang2018gesturegan,siarohin2018deformable}, text descriptions~\cite{zhang2017stackgan,reed2016generative}, semantic maps~\cite{wang2018pix2pixHD,tang2019multi} and conditional images~\cite{isola2017image}.
-CGANs have been successfully used in various applications, such as text-to-image~\cite{zhang2017stackgan}, audio-to-image~\cite{duan2019cascade}, image-to-image~\cite{isola2017image,guo2019fusegan} and video-to-video~\cite{wang2018vid2vid} translation tasks.
-In this paper, we mainly focus on the image-to-image translation task, methods of this task can be divided into two categories, i.e., supervised/paired and unsupervised/unpaired.
+Extra guidance information can be category labels~\cite{choi2017stargan,xu2019toward}, human skeletons~\cite{siarohin2018deformable} and semantic maps~\cite{wang2018pix2pixHD}.
+In this paper, we mainly focus on image-to-image translation tasks.

-\textbf{Supervised/Paired Image-to-Image Translation.} CGANs learn a mapping between image inputs and image outputs using convolutional neural networks.
+\textbf{Image-to-Image Translation.} CGANs learn a mapping between image inputs and image outputs using convolutional neural networks.
 For example, Isola et al.~propose Pix2pix~\cite{isola2017image}, which is a conditional framework using a CGAN to learn the mapping function.
-Based on Pix2pix, Wang et al. present Pix2pixHD~\cite{wang2018pix2pixHD}, which can be used for high-resolution photo-realistic image translation.
-Similar ideas have also been applied to many other tasks, e.g., pose-guided person image generation~\cite{ma2017pose,ma2017disentangled,siarohin2018deformable} and hand gesture-to-gesture translation~\cite{tang2018gesturegan}.
+Similar ideas have also been applied to many other tasks, e.g., person image generation~\cite{ma2017pose}.
 However, all of these models require paired training data, which are usually costly to obtain.

-\textbf{Unsupervised/Unpaired Image-to-Image Translation.} To alleviate the issue of pairing training data, Zhu et al. introduce CycleGAN~\cite{zhu2017unpaired}, which learns the mappings between two unpaired image domains without supervision with the aid of a cycle-consistency loss.
-Apart from CycleGAN, there are other variants proposed to tackle the same problem such as~\cite{yi2017dualgan,chen2019quality,kim2017learning,tang2019attention,benaim2017one,zhou2019branchgan}.
-However, these models are only suitable in cross-domain translation tasks.
+To alleviate the issue of pairing training data, Zhu et al. introduce CycleGAN~\cite{zhu2017unpaired}, which learns the mappings between two unpaired image domains without supervision with the aid of a cycle-consistency loss.
+However, these models are only suitable to cross-domain translation tasks.